Our vision is to ensure that having a disability or long-term health condition doesn't prevent anyone from having the career that they want to have.

 - A video introduction to the training

-Universities’ Club members benefit from reduced consulting fees for bespoke in-house training and develop of their staff.
+Universities’ Club members benefit from reduced consulting fees for bespoke in-house training and development of their staff.
 This can be delivered either face to face or on line.

 Universities’ Club members benefit from reduced fees for the design and delivery of a bespoke webinar for your institution.